We’ll help you get to know this nut. The American Pecan Council is your go-to resource for all you need to know about American Pecans™.

 How do pecans compare to other nuts?

-Pecans are the only tree nut that is truly native to the United States – other tree nuts, such as almonds, walnuts and pistachios, were brought to America from the Middle East or Europe.
+Pecans are the only major tree nut that is truly native to the United States – other tree nuts, such as almonds, walnuts and pistachios, were brought to America from the Middle East or Europe.
 While often thought of as a dessert nut, pecans are just as heart-healthy as other tree nuts and have similar scientific research documenting their heart-health benefits.
 But what makes pecans unique is that they contain phytonutrients, specifically flavonoids (10 mg per ounce), at levels comparable to some superfruits.
 Pecans also contain gamma-tocopherols, a form of vitamin E (7 mg per ounce).
 On top of all that, pecans have a naturally sweet and rich, buttery taste that many chefs and food experts prefer.

 How did the pecan get its name?